sourcegraph/handbook/content/strategy-goals/strategy/admin-exp/index.md

-# Admin Experience Vision, Strategy, Execution and Metrics - Draft v0.1
+# Admin Experience Vision, Strategy, Execution and Metrics

+> Note: This page is a WIP and should not yet be treated as final.

 **Goal:** Build on top of the [Company-Wide VSEM document](https://docs.google.com/document/d/1ZgGq3Ox1c1i_3z1z-zLANVDkj2iif_ZUPFq5NvZmAis/edit?usp=sharing) with a specific focus on the Admin user persona to define Vision, Strategy, Execution plan and Metrics for the Sourcegraph admin experience.